GM2k27/Voice-Enabled-Smart-Navigation-System/README.md

 │   └── lib/                 # Utility libraries such as API client └── public/                  # Static assets like images and icons
 ```
-└── public/                  # Static assets like images and icons

 ## Prerequisites